Advantel moves contact centers to the cloud with Bigleaf

 70 percent of our customers have a distributed geographic footprint.
 In the Bay Area, it’s a fiber-rich market.
 Good internet is generally available.
 But when you look at other areas of the country where people are relying on a broadband connection for all of their business communications, that’s where the quality of the internet isn’t so great.
 It creates problems.

 That distributed footprint must add operational as well as technical complexity.

 Rick: We and others like Bigleaf specifically because Bigleaf’s SD-WAN is carrier-agnostic.
 Especially with the types of customers we have that are distributed across multiple locations in different regions with different providers.
 Bigleaf’s ability to connect to a diverse world of services is a huge differentiator.

 As contact centers are no longer only phone calls, a lot of times doing chat or email, that must add to the complexity.

 Loga: It does.
 It’s also the most significant focal point for organizations that tie revenue to call center performance.
 CCaaS is one of our primary areas of focus.
 SD-WAN is a must-have part of the conversation.

 Rick: Bigleaf is an excellent fit for these customers because it can automatically identify the different kinds of traffic, even from a single CCaaS provider, and ensure that it’s prioritized correctly.
 As companies continue to move these kinds of technologies to the cloud, that prioritization is key to ensuring a successful rollout, enthusiastic adoption and, most importantly, successful customers.

-A big thanks to Loga, Rick and the whole Advantel team for sharing their expertise and insight.
-If you have any questions for Loga or would like to learn if Advantel could help with your own Contact Center challenges, reach out to them today at 800-377-4911 or visit their website at www.advantel.com.
+Our thanks go to Loga, Rick and the whole Advantel team for sharing their expertise and insight.
+If you have any questions for Loga or would like to learn if Advantel could help with your own contact center challenges, reach out to them today at 800-377-4911 or visit their website at www.advantel.com.